This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 3. San Fermin

-San Fermin is a week-long traditional Spanish festival in Pamplona city (northern Spain).
+San Fermin is a week-long traditional Spanish festival in Pamplona (northern Spain).
 It’s a celebration full of dancing, parades, music, and traditional festival figures.
 But the core of this festival is Running of the Bulls.

 This famous Spanish festival is held annually and starts on the 6th of July.